jtbennett/create-ts-project/README.md

 # Create TypeScript Project ![Build](https://github.com/jtbennett/create-ts-project/workflows/Build/badge.svg?branch=main)

+> OBSOLETE.
+This repo is very old, very out of date, and has been archived.
+If you would like to see the much cleaner, much faster, much better way I do this now, please send me a message: [@jtbennett.com](https://bsky.app/profile/jtbennett.com) (Bluesky).

 Create TypeScript Project generates a ready-for-dev monorepo for projects using [TypeScript project references](https://www.typescriptlang.org/docs/handbook/project-references.html), [yarn](https://yarnpkg.com) (v2), [jest](https://jestjs.io/), [eslint](https://eslint.org/) and [prettier](https://prettier.io/).

 The generated repo includes scripts to help manage dependencies between packages in the repo.
 And it includes GitHub Actions for lint/test/build on every push or PR, publishing modules to NPM, and packaging NodeJS apps in Docker images.